Derby Museum and Art Gallery: Other artists

 Besides the Wright collection there are also works by Benjamin West, E. E. Clark, Robert Priseman, Harold Gresley, Alfred John Keene, Georg Holtzendorff, David Payne, George and William Lakin Turner, Ernest Townsend, Samuel and Louise Rayner.

-Soldier’s Story gallery
+Soldier's Story gallery

 The Soldier's Story gallery is dedicated to the history of the 9th/12th Royal Lancers, the Sherwood Foresters and the Derbyshire Yeomanry.

-Objects
+Wider collection

 A fragment of a cross shaft from Repton includes on one face a carved image of a mounted man which, it has been suggested, may be a memorial to Æthelbald of Mercia.
 The figure is of a man wearing mail armour and brandishing a sword and shield, with a diadem around his head.
 In 757, Æthelbald was killed at Seckington, Warwickshire, near the royal seat of Tamworth and buried at Repton, Derbyshire.
 If this is Æthelbald, it would make it the earliest large-scale pictorial representation of an English monarch.

 The museum has a large collection of items from the Bretby Art Pottery.

+The museum is home to the mummified remains of two ancient Egyptians named Pypyu and Pa-sheri.
+In 2025 Pa-Sheri was temporally transferred to the University of Lincoln for conservation.
+As part of the process he was X-rayed which showed damage from an unwrapping.